wh-alice/mig_visualstudio/vs/extensibility/instantiating-the-core-editor-by-using-the-legacy-api.md

 ---
-title: "Instantiating the Core Editor By Using the Legacy API | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Instantiating the Core Editor By Using the Legacy API" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"